Duke-NUS-HPC/docs/use singularity container in PyCharm and Jupyter Notebook.md

 EOF
 ```

 In the end, submit an batch job with x-forwarding: `qsub -V job.sh`

 On local computer, open a **new Mobaxterm tab** with:
 `ssh -L 8080:host:8889 nusstu\\xxxx@hpc.duke-nus.edu.sg`

-    for `host` please check which node is assigned for the job unless specified with `vnode`;
+For `host` please check which node is assigned for the job unless specified with `vnode`;<br>
 On your local computer, open a browser from Chrome or FireFox and browse to `http://localhost:8080`.
 Enter password.

 - Third way (by Mingxuan, fastest)
      set up key-pairs, which means you should be able to log into the server via `ssh hpc`;
      in the new `job.sh`: